The number of awesome places to visit on the South Island of New Zealand makes it difficult to list all of them!

-Narrowing down this list to just 17, is difficult because there are many great places to visit in the South Island, but this should give you a taster of what there is to see while travelling in the South Island of New Zealand!
+Narrowing down this list to just 20 is difficult because there are many places to go on the South Island.

 Read more: Christchurch – The Broken City